emad-elsaid/emad-elsaid.github.io/_posts/2020-10-1-single-machine-startup-company-system-part-2.md

 ---

-In the [last post](/single-machine-startup-company-system) I presented a simple way to build a system for a small startup.
+In the [last post](/single-machine-startup-company-system) I presented a simple way to build a single machine system for a small startup.
 The system will have many users and teams and services running for each team some of them are internet facing.

 I want to explore this idea further more.
 I want to make this system/company independent of any other company as much as possible.
 I want this single machine